 Provisions for repeating a course taken at another accredited college or university for which substandard academic performance is recorded: the student must submit an official transcript and request that the course be evaluated through the Admissions and Records office.

 Circumstances exist under which students may repeat courses in which a “C” or better grade was earned.
-Such course repetition requires a finding that extenuating or extraordinary circumstances exist which justify such a repetition.
-Extraordinary circumstances are those which would justify the District providing the student a refund.
+Such course repetition requires a finding that extenuating, emergency, or extraordinary circumstances exist which justify such a repetition.
+Emergency conditions or extraordinary conditions are those meeting the requirements of Title 5 Section 58146, subdivision (b)..
 Extenuating circumstances are verified cases of accidents, illness, or other circumstances beyond the control of the student.
 Grades awarded for courses repeated under these provisions may be included when calculating a student’s grade point average.

 Variable Unit Open-Entry/Open-Exit